1. Spelling

 1.1 Conventions

-As a reflection of our broader geographical situation, we recommend the use of British English in most contexts, particularly for institutional documents.
-However, many university texts may be addressed specifically to North American readers or may be for or from an academic ambit in which American English is more usual.
-In such cases, use common sense and discretion in deciding which variant is most suitable for your objectives.
+In some situations, many university texts may be addressed specifically to American readers or may be for or from an academic ambit in which American English is more usual.
+In such cases, use common sense and discretion in deciding which variant is most suitable.

-We strongly recommend, however, that only one variant of English be used within a single text or related series of texts, for obvious reasons of coherence.
+We strongly recommend, however, that only one variant of English be used within a single text or related series of texts, for reasons of coherence.

 1.1.1 Differences in spelling between British and American English